areebamoosa/Abaya-Store-by-HTML-CSS/README.md

 ## Features
 - Clean and minimalistic design.
 - Responsive layout for mobile and desktop views.
-- Built purely with HTML & CSS—no frameworks or JavaScript.
+- Built with HTML & CSS
+- No frameworks or JavaScript.